DeanLeong/LiftLog/README.md

 MVP:
 1 - A homepage including the submission form and a navbar to the other pages. -Done

-2 - A "Saved Workouts" page of the previously submitted workouts. -Almost done need delete button functionality
+2 - A "Saved Workouts" page of the previously submitted workouts. -Done

-3 - Navbar to other pages - availible on all pages. - done
+3 - Navbar to other pages - availible on all pages. - Done

-4 - A lg to kg calculator page. -Done (unless I want to change to onclick instead of onchange?)
+4 - A lg to kg calculator page. -Done

 #### PostMVP